m4ri0ml/SoliditySandbox/readme.md

 # SoliditySandbox

 Welcome to `SoliditySandbox`, a collection of Solidity projects and experiments.
 This repository is a playground for various Solidity concepts, each contained in its own folder.
-Below is a brief overview of each project.
+Please note that the code found on this repository is not audited and in some cases might not even compile.
+Some of this code might get moved to its own standalone repo if I consider it worthy enough.

 ## Projects Overview

 ### AirdropToolkit
-- **Description**: This folder contains a repository designed to construct and execute token airdrops.
-It's a complete toolkit for anyone looking to distribute tokens efficiently and securely.
+- **Description**: This folder contains code designed to construct and execute token airdrops.
+It's a toolkit for anyone looking to distribute tokens to EVM addresses.
 - **Key Features**:
   - Airdrop construction
   - Execution mechanisms

 ### smolMarketplace
-- **Description**: `smolMarketplace` is a folder housing a Solidity contract for an NFT marketplace.
-This contract is a foundation for creating a decentralized platform for trading NFTs.
+- **Description**: `smolMarketplace` contains a Solidity contract for an NFT marketplace.
+This contract is the basic foundation to create a decentralized platform for trading NFTs.
 - **Key Features**:
   - NFT listing and trading
+  - NFT bidding
-  - Smart contract for decentralized marketplace
+  - Smart contract to enable a decentralized marketplace

 ### smolOracles
 - **Description**: The `smolOracles` folder contains a Solidity contract that fetches Ether prices while adhering to the Liquity oracle failure specifications.
-It's an essential tool for projects needing reliable price feeds.
 - **Key Features**:
   - Ether price fetching
   - Adherence to Liquity oracle specs
+  - Oracle fallback mechanism

 ### svgArt
-- **Description**: In `svgArt`, you'll find experiments with creating NFTs using SVG fully on-chain.
-This folder is a testament to the potential of on-chain graphics in the NFT space.
+- **Description**: `svgArt`, contains code experimenting with creating NFTs using SVG fully on-chain.
 - **Key Features**:
   - On-chain SVG generation
-  - NFT creation experiments
+  - NFT mint experiments

 ---